CCH iFirm Taxprep Annual Tax Update for T1,T2,T3 and Forms – Live Webinar February 10 & 11, 2026

 MINIMUM REQUIREMENTS:

-You will require an Internet connection and a phone/voice connection at the same time.
-Most attendees use their computer for the audio.
-Participants can submit questions and comments during the session.
-Terms, conditions, pricing, and services subject to change.
+You will need a stable internet connection and audio access (via computer or phone).
+Most participants use their computers for audio.
+Participants will be able to submit questions and comments during the session via a Q&A text panel.
+Terms, conditions, prices, and services are subject to change.

-Wolters Kluwer professional development programs are designed to meet the continuing education requirements of a variety of professional associations.
-These requirements do vary by association and region.
-Please consult your provincial association to ensure this webinar meets the continuing professional development standards for your specific situation.
+Wolters Kluwer's professional development programs are designed to meet the continuing education requirements of various professional associations.
+Please consult your provincial association to ensure this webinar meets the continuing professional development standards applicable to your specific situation.

 CANCELLATION POLICY:

-Due to the costs involved with planning Web sessions, cancellations must be confirmed in writing at least one (1) business day before the beginning of the Web session.
-If we receive your cancellation notice within the above-mentioned period, you will receive a full refund.
-No refund will be issued for notices received after the cancellation period.
+Due to the costs associated with scheduling live webinars, cancellations must be confirmed in writing at least one (1) business day before the start of the broadcast.
+If we receive your cancellation notice within the aforementioned timeframe, you will receive a full refund.
+No refunds will be issued for notices received after the cancellation period.

 THIS WEBINAR INCLUDES: